 The Committee is expected to meet not less than twice a year and during 2015 the Committee met twice.
 The Committee’s terms of reference, which were last revised in August 2014, are available to view through the link below.

 Melrose is a meritocracy and individual performance is the key determinant in any appointment, irrespective of ethnicity, gender or other characteristic, trait or orientation.
 The Board recognises the importance of diversity throughout the workforce, be it geographical, cultural or market-aligned and encompassing gender, race, sexual orientation and disability, and the Board is committed to equality of opportunity for all employees.
 For example, Melrose is proud to support the Business Disability Forum, a body committed to understanding the changes required in the workplace so that disabled people are treated fairly and they can contribute to business success, to society and to economic growth.

 The Committee currently takes into account a variety of factors before recommending any new appointments to the Board, including relevant skills to perform the role, experience and knowledge.
 The most important priority of the Committee, however, has been and will continue to be ensuring that the best candidate is selected to join the Board and this approach will remain in place going forward.

 The Committee will endeavour to pursue diversity, including gender diversity, throughout the Melrose Group and notes the recommendations of Lord Davies’ review, “Women on Boards”.
-However, given the Company’s strategic business model and the frequent turnover of businesses, the Committee does not think that setting and committing to specific diversity targets in relation to the composition of the Board, and the workforce in the wider businesses within the Group, is correct for Melrose.
+Although not appropriate to set specific gender diversity targets at Board level and throughout the Group's work force due to Melrose's strategic business model and frequent turnover of businesses, Melrose is actively engaged in finding ways to increase the Group's gender diversity.

 Nomination Committe terms of reference (PDF 0.25MB)